ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

 # Setup auditing - Remediation

 By Default, this is not enabled but this can be simply setup and run.
-This will set the system up for you and will utilise the same variables used in the remediation steps to also run the audit.
+This will set the system up for you and will utilize the same variables used in the remediation steps to also run the audit.
 When the audit is run, this calls the same script as the standalone method with the data populated based on the variables below.

 ## Requirements